This page includes information on:

 This is regulated under the Do Not Call Register Act 2006 and associated telemarketing standards.

-A salesperson must not call on (which does not include telephone) you to negotiate a deal:
+A salesperson must not knock on your door to negotiate a deal:

 - weekdays – before 9 am or after 6 pm